OpenSRANE/OpenSRANE_Documentation/source/user/PostProcessing/PostProcess_SPK.rst

       :header: "Method Name","How to call","Description"
       :widths: 10, 10, 40

-      "**LOC_bins_hist_probloc**", "[bins,hist,probloc]= Post_Process_Object.LOC_bins_hist_probloc()", "This method returns 3 lists that are histogram data of the released liquids however they can be calculated from the previous described list.
+      "**LOC_bins_hist_probloc**", "[bins,hist,probloc]= Post_Process_Object.LOC_bins_hist_probloc(nbins=None)", "This method returns 3 lists that are histogram data of the released liquids however they can be calculated from the previous described list.
 The first list is the bins data that its length should be one value greater than the two other lists.
-The second list is histogram data that shows the frequency of the bins and the last list is the probability of each bin value."
+The second list is histogram data that shows the frequency of the bins and the last list is the probability of each bin value. nbins is the number of desired bins (number of equal ranges of LOC values)."

 * **Total_Number_Of_Scenarios** method